heppyn/VoxelGame/README.md

   - Pause the camera movement by pressing `P`.
   - Exit the game by pressing `ESC`.

-You can export the scene by passing `-e` (`--export`) to the executable.
+You can export the scene by passing `-e` (`--export`) as an argument to the executable.

 ## Project structure

-This is Visual studio project running on Windows.

-Includes for extra dependencies `/Dependencies`
+Includes for already compiled dependencies `/Dependencies`
   - GLAD
   - GLFW
+  - GLFW_x64

-Dependencies wich are compiled are placed in `/VoxelGame/src/vendor`
+Dependencies which are compiled are placed in `/VoxelGame/src/vendor`
   - glad
   - glm
   - stb_image